Lepas testudinata

 Lepas testudinata is a species of goose barnacle in the family Lepadidae.
 First observed in 1834, Lepas testudinata has undergone several reclassifications, and its relationship to other Lepas species is still the subject of ongoing research.
-L. testudinata is endemic to temperate waters in the China Seas, Australian Sea, and the Indo-West Pacific, and there are two distinct subgroups within the species.
+L. testudinata is endemic to temperate waters in the China Seas, Coral Sea, and the Indo-West Pacific, and there are two distinct subgroups within the species.
 This barnacle species exclusively colonizes free-floating debris and tidewrack, and can form colonies of over 1000 members at a time.
 Due to this colonization habit, L. testudinata plays a role in biofouling and often serves as a foundation species when preyed upon.

 Taxonomy

 Lepas testudinata is a species of goose barnacle in the family Lepadidae.
 The species was likely first observed in 1834 by Jean René Constant Quoy and Joseph Paul Gaimard, and was initially named Lepas elongata.
 In 1892, Carl Wilhelm Samuel Aurivillius described what he believed to be a separate species as Lepas testudinata, with its official classification as Lepas (Lepas) testudinata.
 In 1978, Brian Arthur Foster declared Lepas elongata a nomen oblitum since it had not been used since the 1920s.
 Foster concluded that Lepas elongata is synonymous with Lepas testudinata due to their similar geographical distribution and peduncle structure.
 In this same paper, Foster also declared Lepas affinis (named by Lancelot Alexander Borradaile, 1916) a synonym.